tangziyi001/Spartina-Online-Judge/README.md

-# Spartina Coding Platform
+# Spartina Online Judge

 ## Overview
 This website is a coding practice platform for algorithm and programming enthusiasts.
 There are two types of users.
-One is coach, who can create programming problems and upload input/output test case.
+One is coach, who can create programming problems and upload input/output test cases.
 Another is member, who can login and submit their code.
-The code will be executed and give feedback to the member immediately.
+The code will be executed and a feedback will be given to the member immediately.
 There will also be a ranking page that displays the rank of users based on how many problems each member has solved.

 ## Data Model